synechron-finlabs/quorum-maker/README.md

 |/deployContract|POST|Multiple contracts can be uploaded via multipart file upload through this endpoint.
 The source .sol files are compiled using solc and subsequently deployed.
 The deployment is done either publicly or privately.
 In case of private deployment the public keys of the concerned parties are sent from UI.
 The list of network participants and their corresponding public keys are fetched using a REST API call.
 Error messages that occur from compilation failures are also displayed on UI.
 All the deployed contracts are easily accessible from the UI in the format|

 ### Using a different version of Geth/Constellation
-If you need to run Quorum Maker with a different version of Geth or Constellation than comes with defualt docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image").
+If you need to run Quorum Maker with a different version of Geth or Constellation than comes with default docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image").
 Create docker image locally and run Quorum Maker again.

 ### Work In Progress